Andrew Klavan

-Andrew Klavan (/ˈkleɪvən/; born July 13, 1954) is an American writer of crime and suspense novels and a conservative commentator.
-Klavan has been nominated for the Edgar Award five times and has won twice.

-Klavan has also worked in film and as an essayist and video satirist.
-He is also known for being a conservative commentator and hosts The Andrew Klavan Show podcast on the conservative site The Daily Wire, a media company associated with political commentator Ben Shapiro.
+Andrew Klavan (/ˈkleɪvən/; born July 13, 1954) is an American novelist and conservative political commentator.
+He has also worked in film and as an essayist and video satirist.
+He is also known for being a political commentator and hosts The Andrew Klavan Show podcast on the conservative site The Daily Wire.

-Biography

-Early life
+Early life and education

-Klavan was born to a secular Jewish family in New York City and grew up in Great Neck, Long Island, one of four sons born to father Gene Klavan, a New York disc jockey, and mother Phyllis, a homemaker.
-He graduated from the University of California, Berkeley with a degree in English Literature.
+Klavan was born to a secular Jewish family in New York City and grew up in Great Neck, Long Island as one of four sons born to father Gene Klavan, a New York disc jockey, and mother Phyllis, a homemaker.
+He graduated from the University of California, Berkeley, with a degree in English Literature.
 He worked as a radio and newspaper reporter and a radio news writer before becoming a full-time writer.

-Marriage and children

-In 1980, he married Ellen Flanagan, daughter of Thomas Flanagan and sister of Caitlin Flanagan.
-They have two children, Spencer Klavan and Faith Moore and live in Nashville, Tennessee.
-Spencer Klavan is an Oxford-trained classicist who is married to Joshua Herr, general counsel for the Daily Wire.

-Reversal in political views

-After graduating from Berkeley, Klavan began his writing career as a liberal.
-He became a conservative during the Reagan administration.